maxwellschrainer/android-project/README.md

 # projeto-android
-Projeto sobre as curiosidades do Android
+Projeto sobre as curiosidades do ícone do Android